 How our website works¶

-The principle of eating your own dogfood is important for software quality, that is how you experience what your users are dealing with and I am not the least ashamed to admit that several obvious improvements have already appeared on my TODO list as a result of this transition.
+The principle of eating your own dogfood is important for software quality, that is how you experience what your users are dealing with, and I am not the least ashamed to admit that several obvious improvements have happened to Varnish as a result of running the project webserver.

 But it is also important to externalize what you learn doing so, and therefore I thought I would document here how the projects new “internal IT” works.